-All represent rare instances of sequels which don’t suck.
+All solid examples of sequels which don’t suck.

-I can’t give you a Pre Jym review without first giving you the backstory behind why there’s even a new version of Pre Jym out there to begin with.
+I can’t give you a comprehensive Pre JYM review without first giving you the backstory behind why there’s a new version of Pre JYM out there.

-So, in case you don’t keep up to date with fitness industry shenanigans, Jim originally launched his Jym Supplement Science line with Bodybuilding.com, and it quickly became the biggest-selling pre workout in the world.
+So in case you don’t keep up to date with fitness industry shenanigans, Jim originally launched his JYM Supplement Science line with Bodybuilding.com back in 2014.
+Pre JYM was the first product, and it quickly became the biggest-selling pre workout in the world.

-That’s thanks largely to it’s solid formula (which we’ll get to), it’s transparent label, and the level of trust Jim Stoppani has built up within the supplement industry after years of solid advice in muscle building magazines and bodybuilding websites.
+That’s thanks largely to the solid ingredients (which we’ll get to) and the high level of trust Jim Stoppani has earned within the supplement industry after years of sound advice in bodybuilding magazines like Muscle & Fitness, and Flex.

-By the end of 2016, Jim and Bodybuilding.com had parted ways after a disagreement over who owned the Jym supplement brand, and Stoppani wound up releasing a new line-up through GNC (hence we have Pre Jym 2.0).
+By the end of 2016, Jim and Bodybuilding.com had parted ways after a massive row over who actually owned the JYM brand.
+This saw Dr. Stoppani release a whole new line-up of JYM through GNC (hence why we now have Pre JYM 2.0).

-Thankfully, after the continued success of Pre Jym via distribution through GNC, the two parties managed to patch up their relationship and Jim returned “home” to bodybuilding.com in mid-2017, where they continue to sell the new and improved Pre Jym formula.
+Eventually the two parties made up and Jim returned “home” to bodybuilding.com in mid-2017, where they continue to sell his “new and improved” Pre JYM formula.

-The above information is a very important thing to know when trying the new Pre Jym.
+It’s very important to know the information above when trying the new Pre JYM.

 Because despite the brand change, the drama, and the snazzy new label design, what we see here is an almost identical formula to the original.

-Huperzine-A is a nootropic alkaloid which is added to bodybuilding supplements to increase mental focus, although no significant research exists to document it’s effectiveness at doing so.
-It has, however, been shown to increase muscle contraction force, so that’s something.
+This is a nootropic alkaloid which is added to bodybuilding supplements to increase mental focus, although no significant research exists to document it’s effectiveness at doing so.
+It has been shown to increase muscle contraction force, though, so that’s something.
 (1)

-A full clinical dose of 6g citrulline malate will provide you with enhanced training endurance, improved recovery between sets and a great pump.
-Couple this with a 2 gram serving of beta-alanine to delay the onset of lactic acid, and you should see some rather impressive boosts to workout performance with Pre Jym.
+A full clinical dose of 6g citrulline malate will provide you with more endurance, faster recovery between sets, and a monstrous pump.
+Couple this with a 2 gram serving of beta-alanine to delay the onset of “the burn” and you should see some rather impressive boosts to workout performance with Pre JYM.
 (3, 4)

-At 300mg per serving, Pre Jym is near the top end of the supplement market in terms of dosage.
+But the real powerhouse of Pre JYM is caffeine.
+A mighty 300mg per serving puts Pre JYM near the top end of the supplement market in terms of dosage.

-Finally, open label transparency continues with the entire Jym Supplement Science brand, so there are no hidden ingredients or misleading proprietary blends on display here.
+Finally, open label transparency continues with the entire JYM Supplement Science brand.
+This is what set them apart when they first launched, and it means there are no hidden ingredients or misleading proprietary blends on display here.
+That’s excellent!